xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 ## Configuring a simple BFD session (NCS55xx and NCS5xx)

 After a quick refresh of the theory behind the BFD packets, let us get into the routers and check it practically.
 We will take a simple example and walk through the hardware programming.
-We will take a very simple example and verify.

 ![Screenshot 2021-05-12 at 11.31.43 AM.png]({{site.baseurl}}/images/Screenshot 2021-05-12 at 11.31.43 AM.png)